Skip to main content

 Join us each week for a lively conversation between author Cheryl Brodersen and history teacher Jasmine Alnutt as they explore the lives of well-known—and not so well-known—Christian women in history.
 Trust us—these are definitely women worth knowing!
 Visit GraciousWords.com.

 Cheryl Brodersen is a gifted speaker and Bible teacher.
 She is the author of several books, including When a Woman Lets Go of Her Fears and A Woman’s Battle for Grace, as well as Bible Study books for women.
 Her Bible teaching can be heard on the Gracious Words radio and podcast programs.
 In addition, Cheryl co-hosts the popular Christian podcast Women Worth Knowing.
-Cheryl holds an M.A. in Biblical Leadership from Western Seminary.
+Cheryl holds a Masters in Applied Biblical Leadership degree from Western Seminary.
 She is a wife, mother of four adult children, and “grammabee” to seven grandchildren.
 She and her husband, Brian, live in Southern California and serve at their home church, Calvary Chapel Costa Mesa.
+Brian and Cheryl lead Echoes of Mercy, a new ministry focused on encouraging believers through teaching, writing, and media, building on decades of pastoral and discipleship experience.

 Jasmine Alnutt is from Washington State and graduated from Westmont College in Santa Barbara, CA.